lvsn/CameraNetwork/README.md

 Camera Master is an interface to control the whole network at once with extra network features:
 Actions:
-* sftp : open sftp session with every device on the network, it download every file called by load_camera
 * network_timelaps: Implement the same action as Camera Controller but from the network point of view.
 Instead of calling devices individually, it publish on topic

-  sftp_node maintain a list of user to log into every device (not safe!) it use user:pi password:raspberry if it cant   find it in the list
-  Services:
-  * add_user: add new user to list
-  * delete_users: remove all users from list
-  * save_users: write to default list file
-  * get_users: return the entire list (may be removed, it was for debugging purpose)

 Its Launchfile call mjpeg_server for streaming and rosbridge_websocket for javascript bridge.
 This node have master as namespace.